polyfony-inc/polyfony/README.md

 Calling Format::htmlSafe() anywhere in your code will provide you with the same escaping features.

-#### Data validators
+### Data validators

 **Data validation should be managed by the developer with `symfony/validator`, `respect/validation`, `wixel/gump`, or similar packages.**
 That being said, there is a very basic *(and optional)* built-in validator, to prevent corrupted data from entering the database while manipulating objects.

-To enforce it, declare a `VALIDATORS` constant array in your model, each key being a column, and each value being a regex, or an array of allowed values.
+To enforce it, declare a `VALIDATORS` constant array in your model, each key being a column, and each value being a regex, an array of allowed values or a standard PHP filter name (ex. `FILTER_VALIDATE_IP`).

 * Example